Past Participles in English

 Identification of Past Participles

 The way how to identify past participles in a sentence is so simple.
-When you see 3rd form of the verb in a sentence, look at its function carefully.
+When you see 3rd form of a verb in a sentence, look at its function carefully.
 If it describes a noun or is used with an auxiliary in a sentence, the verb in this case is the past participle.

 • The sheep jumped over the fence.

 In both of the above examples, the word ‘jumped’ is used.
 Is it past participle in both sentences or not?
 The word ‘jumped’ in the first example is neither a past participle nor an adjective.
-The ‘Ed’ form of the verb without an auxiliary is considered the past form of the verb if it does not modify a noun.
+The ‘Ed’ form of a verb without an auxiliary is considered the past form of the verb if it does not modify a noun.

 The same word in the second example is past participle as it is used with an auxiliary verb.